City in a Park

 Fairmount Park is the municipal park system of Philadelphia, Pennsylvania.
 It consists of more than one hundred parks, squares, and green spaces totaling about 11,000 acres, and is one of the largest landscaped urban park networks in the world.
 In City in a Park, James McClelland and Lynn Miller provide an affectionate and comprehensive history of this 200-year-old park complex.

-Fairmount Park originated in the 19th century as a civic effort to provide a clear water supply to Philadelphia while also providing public pleasure grounds.
-Millions travel to the city to view the park's 18th-century villas, attend boat races on the Schuylkill, hike the Wissahickon, visit its Zoo, hear concerts in summer, stroll the city's historic squares and Parkway, and enjoy its enormous collection of public art.
+Fairmount Park originated in the 19th century as a civic effort to provide a clean water supply to Philadelphia while also providing public pleasure grounds.
+Today, millions travel to the city to view the park's 18th-century villas, attend boat races on the Schuylkill, hike the Wissahickon, visit its Zoo, hear concerts in summer, stroll the city's historic squares and Parkway, and enjoy its enormous collection of public art.
 Green initiatives flower today; Philadelphia lives amidst its parks.